hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

                       281               1 2677747417655202562  267.7747417649051 ...
 1441085055363835648 0.002425010548904538   0.010827275337244202

-The example below shows how to remove the row limitation and target a different table.
+The example below shows how to 1) remove the row limitation, and 2) target a different table.
 It also shows that the cone_search method accepts target names of coordinates, provided that the name is recognised by the Simbad, VizieR, or NED services.

-  >>> Euclid.ROW_LIMIT = 2
+  >>> Euclid.ROW_LIMIT = -1   # Set this attribute to -1 to retrieve the full cone search output.
   >>> job = Euclid.cone_search(coordinate=coord, radius=radius, table_name="sedm.mosaic_product", ra_column_name="ra", dec_column_name="dec", columns="*", async_job=True)
-    INFO: Query finished. [astroquery.utils.tap.core]
   >>> cone_results = job.get_results()
   >>> print(f"Found {len(cone_results)} results")
   Found 2 results